shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     }
 }
 ```

-Product data can only be extended over `Attribute` structs, therefore the function adds a new product attribute `swag_es_product` with a field `my_name`.
+Product data can only be extended with `Attribute` structs, therefore the function adds a new product attribute `swag_es_product` with a field `my_name`.
-This field is filled over the decorated ProductProvider class and contains the product name and the product keywords:
+This field is filled over the decorated `ProductProvider` class and contains the product name and the product keywords:

 ```php
 <?php